zgorbe/rfc/README.md

 # React Firebase Chess

 > A chess game using React, Flux and Firebase.
-Implementation of the chess engine is in progress, currently only a simple online chess board.
+It's only a simple online chess board without implementing the rules of chess.
+My Vue.js chess game implements the rules of chess as well: https://github.com/zgorbe/vfc.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).